Criticism of Dish Network: Turner Networks

 On October 21, 2014, during the early morning hours, Dish entered a dispute with Time Warner's Turner Broadcasting System.
 Dish removed CNN, HLN, Cartoon Network/Adult Swim, Boomerang, TruTV, Turner Classic Movies, and CNN en Español as the contract to carry those channels expired on October 20.
 TBS and TNT were not removed, as they are carried under a different contract.
 Dish pulled the channels without warning and Dish and Turner didn't let their customers know about the dispute before the expiration of their deal as normally Dish would warn about a potential channel removal.
-Dish replaced CNN and HLN with MSNBC, replaced Cartoon Network with Nicktoons (except for the West Feed which was replaced by a message about the removal of the channels), replaced Boomerang with Nick Jr., replaced Turner Classic Movies with FXM, and replaced TruTV with Esquire Network during the duration of the dispute.
+Dish replaced CNN and HLN with MSNBC, replaced Cartoon Network with Nicktoons (except for the West Feed which was replaced by a message about the removal of the channels), replaced Boomerang with the Nick Jr. Channel, replaced Turner Classic Movies with FXM, and replaced TruTV with Esquire Network during the duration of the dispute.
 The dispute was settled and the Turner Network Channels restored on November 21, 2014.